BillyGeros94/POWERBIPortfolio/README.md

    usage patterns, health symptoms, and the perceived impact on academic performance.
 The analysis aims to understand how students interact with their mobile phones, whether it aids in studying, and the potential health consequences of prolonged usage.

-   The student gender breakdown is heavily skewed towards females, who make up 81% of the sample, with males comprising only 19%.
-Regarding mobile operating systems, the majority of students use iOS (79.1%), while 20.9% use Android.
-This highlights a strong preference for Apple products among the student population.
-When asked whether their mobile phones are helpful for studying, an overwhelming 95.92% responded positively, showcasing the importance of mobile devices as study tools.
+   The student gender breakdown is heavily skewed towards males, who make up 81% of the sample, with females comprising only 19%.
+When asked whether their mobile phone are helpful for studying, an overwhelming 95.92% responded positively, showcasing the importance of mobile devices as study tools.

    The analysis of daily mobile phone usage reveals that 40% of students spend 4-6 hours on their phones daily, while 27.2% use them for 2-4 hours.
 Only 7.07% reported using their phones for less than 2 hours a day, indicating significant screen time for most students.
-Interestingly, when asked if mobile phones affect their performance, 40.82% of students agreed that they do, with another 29.95% remaining neutral.
+Interestingly, when asked if mobile phones affect their performance, 40.82% of students agreed that they do, with another 29.59% remaining neutral.
 Only a small percentage (12.24%) strongly disagreed, indicating that the majority feel some impact, whether positive or negative.

    Health-related symptoms caused by mobile usage were a major focus.
 The most common issue is the occurrence of all listed symptoms, which include sleep disturbances, headaches, and anxiety, affecting 34.41% of respondents.
-Sleep disruption alone accounts for 27.86%, followed by headaches at 24.73%.
+Sleep disruption alone accounts for 27.96%, followed by headaches at 24.73%.
 A smaller portion, 12.9%, reported anxiety or stress.
 These findings indicate that mobile usage can have noticeable effects on students' health, especially concerning sleep quality.

-   Mobile usage also seems beneficial in academic contexts, with 48.64% of students primarily using their phones for research.
+   Mobile usage also seems beneficial in academic contexts, with 48.48% of students primarily using their phones for research.
 Another 33.33% use their phones for browsing study material, and a smaller group (18.18%) focuses on accounting tasks.
 However, the frequent appearance of symptoms such as sleep disruption could potentially undermine these benefits over time.